When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Common DIY Ingredients (and Where to Find Them)

-• Baking soda: You can purchase baking soda at any grocery store.
+• Baking soda: Good old sodium bicarbonate helps deodorize clothes.
+You can grab bulk baking soda at the grocery store.

 Best Homemade Baby Laundry Detergent Recipe